RationalAsh/biorobotics-lab-nus/content/authors/jia-xinyu/_index.md

 # List each interest with a dash
 interests:
-  - Motion planning
+  - Motion Planning
-  - Motion control
+  - Motion Control
+  - Robotics
   - Mechatronics

 education: